Firesphere/silverstripe-graphql-jwt/readme.md

 {
   "data": {
     "validateToken": {
-      "Valid": true,
+      "valid": true,
-      "Message": "",
+      "message": "",
-      "Code": 200,
+      "code": 200,
       "__typename": "ValidateToken"
     }
   }
 }
 ```

-If the token is invalid, `Valid` will be `false`.
+If the token is invalid, `valid` will be `false`.

 ## Anonymous tokens